Ant64 Graphics Architecture — A Chipset, Not a GPU

 Layer Model

-• Independently clipped
+• Independently addressable, scrollable, and clipped

 • Optionally Z-aware or Z-agnostic during merge

-Layer order is programmable and can change per scanline via the Copper.
+• Layer order is programmable and can change per scanline via the Copper

 Layer Types